stanford-crfm/levanter/docs/examples/Fine-Tuning-Function-Calling.md

 # Fine-Tuning for Function Calling with Levanter

-Function Calling involves generating a function call and its corresponding arguments in response to a user query.
+Function Calling involves generating a function call and its corresponding attributes in response to a user query.
 This is a common need for fine-tuning a Large Language Model to produce structured output suitable for backend service consumption.
 This task can be extended to other structured output tasks like SQL and JSON generation.